 - Try this: If you want to understand your members’ pain points, start with research.
 Use engagement tools like online community and marketing automation to gather the behavioral data that reveals their problems, what they value, and how you can help them.

 The value your organization offers is how you will help to solve the problems and challenges your members face.
 Whether through quality content, connections with experts, webinar series, or networking opportunities, your association’s value proposition will give your members a reason to stay engaged.

 - Ask yourself: What can I offer to solve my members’ problems?
 What information, collaboration, or networking opportunities do they need?

 - Try this: From the research you did in steps two and three, you should have a good handle on what your members need.
 Match their needs with the benefits you can offer.

-- Read this: Blog Post – 6 Irresistible Member Benefits That Convince People to Join and Renew
+- Read this: 8 Irresistible Member Benefits That Convince People to Join and Renew

-Next, you need to decide what format you will distribute your value to your community members.
-You have several options: online, at a live event, in a publication, through other various tools (or all of the above).
+Next, you need to decide what format you will use to deliver your value to your members.
+You have several options: online, at an event, in a publication, through other various tools, or all of the above.

 - Try this: If any or all of your benefits live online, make sure the platforms are integrated.
 This way, you can create a single sign-on (SSO) for your members so that they can easily log into your website and all the associated benefits, like your learning management system, your online community, or your mentoring program.